Research Ethics Board (REB)

 Courses are comprised of modules that may be completed over time.
 Completion of required modules with an average of 80% will provide a certificate of completion meeting regulatory requirements for training, for example, ICH-GCP or Health Canada Division 5.

-The IWK has partnered with NSHA in the implementation of the ROMEO Research Portal.
-This latest edition of the Research Services database provides researchers and study team members, including co-investigators, research coordinators, and other study staff, the ability to see and manage the submission and approval process for their research studies.
-Through a single login, you may review all existing projects underway at the IWK or NSHA (including those previously submitted through CDHA and the MREB).
+The IWK REB has moved to the online ROMEO Research Portal for the management of ethics applications and grant/award applications.
+The Research Portal provides researchers and study team members including co-investigators, research coordinators, and other study staff, the ability to see and manage the submission and approval process for their research studies.
+Through a single login, you may review all existing projects underway at the IWK and NSHA.

 Investigators may be invited to the Research Ethics Board (REB) Meetings: